 One can lose a sizable chunk of capital in a matter of minutes.
 However, if you can’t handle the pressure of day trading, try swing trading or position trading.
 Whatever you decide, always employ risk management strategies such as the one percent rule.

 People have different motivations for joining the trading community.
 For some, it is just a side hustle, and they only do it for the excitement.
 For others, trading is a full-time job.
-If your goal is to make profits by taking advantage of small market fluctuations, then day trading is perfect for you.
+If your goal is to make profits by taking advantage of small market fluctuations, then day trading is the way to go.

-For those willing to wait a day to several weeks, swing trading is the ideal choice.
-However, if you are looking for something long-term, then position trading is where you should focus on.
+For those willing to wait a day to several weeks, swing trading is more of the ideal choice.
+However, if you are looking for something long-term, then position trading is where you should focus on (buying and holding).

 As the name suggests, day trading involves opening and closing trades within the same day.
 The idea is to reduce losses by limiting holding times.
 Day traders make their money by holding a position for as short as a second or a minute.
 However, you can only make money from these slight price fluctuations if you trade with a large amount.
 You will have to execute several trades on any given day to make a significant profit.